adrianwedd/Agentic-Index/README.md

 ## 🏆 The AgentOps Top 50: AI Agent Repositories

-The definitive list of Agentic-AI repositories, ranked by the AgentOps Score.
+The definitive list of Agentic-AI repositories, ranked by the Agentic Index Score.
 This score is a holistic measure of project quality, activity, and community love.
 *(Data updated as of: {timestamp} UTC)*

 <!-- TOP50:START -->